erikeldridge/app-quality-cookbook/maintainability.md

 The phrase "maintainability" refers to the ease with which we can maintain our code.
 Testability and readability are two important aspects of maintainability.

-This exercise covers four common aspects of maintainable code:
+This exercise covers five common aspects of maintainable code:
 * avoiding side effects
+* injecting dependencies
 * communicating intent
 * adhering to known patterns
 * doing one thing well